Horse racing in Great Britain: Jockeys

 The high profile of jockeys at this time is illustrated (literally) by the number of caricatures of jockeys that feature in Victorian society magazine, Vanity Fair, alongside Members of Parliament (MPs), aristocrats and other national figures.

 Three figures dominate the flat racing scene of the 20th century too – Steve Donoghue, Gordon Richards and Lester Piggott.
 Richards is often regarded as the greatest jockey ever and set many records which still stand, including most flat race victories and most flat jockey championships.
 Piggott is descended from the great racing families of the 19th century, the Days and the Cannons.

 In the modern day, Frankie Dettori is the jockey with the widest public profile beyond racing, appearing on Celebrity Big Brother and launching his own food range.
 He has also gained public attention for his feats on the racetrack, including his 'Magnificent Seven' wins at Ascot in 1997 and three jockeys' championships.
 Kieren Fallon was a regular champion around the turn of the century, and younger jockeys to have won multiple championships include Ryan Moore and current champion Oisin Murphy.
 Hayley Turner came to prominence as the first British woman to win a Group 1 race outright and as Champion Apprentice in 2005, and more recently Hollie Doyle has broken several of Turner's records and been nominated for BBC Sports Personality of the Year.

 Historically, jumps jockeys have not had the same profile as their flat counterparts, but this changed to some extent in the 20th century.
 The large television audience enjoyed by the Grand National has helped in this regard.
 Previously unknown jockeys like 2013 winner Ryan Mania have received their first nationwide coverage as a result of the race.

 The most-celebrated jumps jockey of all-time is the Northern Irishman Tony McCoy, winner of every Jumps Jockeys' Championship from 1995/96 until 2014/15 and the only horse racing figure to ever win the BBC Sports Personality of the Year.
 He broke Gordon Richards' record for most winners in a season in 2001/02 and his total number of career wins by the time he retired was 4,358, well eclipsing the numbers set by Peter Scudamore and Richard Dunwoody who between them were the leading jumps jockeys of the 1980s and early 1990s.
-Richard Johnson, who has been second to McCoy in nearly all of his championships has the second most wins jockey of all time, and gained tabloid fame in the late 1990s for his relationship with Zara Philips.
+Richard Johnson, who has been second to McCoy in nearly all of his championships has the second most wins jockey of all time, and gained tabloid fame in the late 1990s for his relationship with Zara Phillips.

 Former champion jump jockeys Dick Francis and John Francome have become known to a wider public after enjoying second careers as writers of racing-based fiction, while Francome (until the end of 2012) and Mick Fitzgerald are known as horse racing TV pundits.

 As of November 2017, there are around 450 professional jockeys licensed in the United Kingdom, along with around 300 amateur riders.